YoussefAmrElHakerELGamed/YoussefAmrElHakerELGamed/README.md

 ## 🕹️ Projects Showcase

 ### 🧟 Infected *(Survival Horror FPS)*
-> A dark, intense first-person shooter where survival is everything.
-You're trapped in an abandoned hospital crawling with infected mutants.
+> A dark, intense 2D tower defense shooter where survival is everything.
+You're trapped in an infected computer filled with virus.
 Ammo is scarce.
-Every corner could be your last.
+Every second could be your last.

 - Built in **Unity**
-- FPS survival gameplay with wave-based infected enemies
+- tower defense survival gameplay with wave-based infected enemies
 - Atmospheric lighting and SFX for high tension
 - Score tracking, kill count, and health pickups
 - Download: 👉 [Play on itch.io](https://orpita-studios.itch.io/infected)